garyfleming/tdd-is-my-shame/tdd-is-my-shame.md

 ---

-> "Shame, for women, is this web of unobtainabd4le, conflicting, competing expectations about who we're supposed to be.
+> "Shame, for women, is this web of unobtainable, conflicting, competing expectations about who we're supposed to be.
 And it's a straight-jacket. "
 > - Brené Brown

 ^ (Read the quote.
 Pause) I'm sure that might resonate with some of you.
 For men, it's mostly just one thing.